hapax/hapax.github.io/assets/minimal-networks.md

 <span style="padding-left: 20px; display:block">
 (b) Take the further node and now find the node or nodes furthest away.
-Argue that these are also leaves.
+Argue that these are also leaves, and conclude that every tree has at least two leaves.
 </span>

 <span style="padding-left: 20px; display:block">
-(c) Conclude that every tree has at least two leaves.
+(c)
 Show, using an example, that a tree need not have more than two.
 </span>